Danny To Eun Kim

 (View from wider screen to see with pictures!)

-I'm a first year PhD student at CMU Language Technologies Institute (LTI), advised by Prof. Fernando Diaz.
+I'm a second year PhD student at CMU Language Technologies Institute (LTI), advised by Prof. Fernando Diaz.
 My research interests span the fields of Natural Language Processing (NLP) and Information Retrieval (IR), with recent emphasis on retrieval-enhanced machine learning (REML) and known-item retrieval.
-I like to draw inspiration from a broader context, including areas like psychology, cognition, and neuroscience.

 Prior to CMU, while I was in the UK, I was a graduate researcher at Web Intelligence Group, University College London (UCL), where I received M.Eng. in Computer Science in 2022.
 I was working with Prof. Emine Yilmaz and Prof. Aldo Lipani on Conversational AI and User Simulation.
 Also, I was a member of both Knowledge Graphs and NLP interest group at The Alan Turing Institute.